Assassination of Shinzo Abe: Background

-Shinzo Abe had served as Prime Minister of Japan between 2006 and 2007 and again from 2012 to 2020, when he resigned due to health concerns.
+Shinzo Abe had served as Prime Minister of Japan in 2006 and 2007 and again from 2012 to 2020, when he resigned due to health concerns.
 He was the longest-serving prime minister in Japan's history.
 His maternal grandfather, Nobusuke Kishi, was himself prime minister from 1957 to 1960, and like Abe, was the target of an assassination attempt, which he survived, unlike Abe.

-Abe was the first former Japanese prime minister to have been assassinated since Saitō Makoto and Takahashi Korekiyo, who were killed during the February 26 incident in 1936, the first Japanese legislator to be assassinated since Kōki Ishii was killed in 2002, and the first Japanese politician to be assassinated during an electoral campaign since Iccho Itoh, then-mayor of Nagasaki, who was shot dead during his mayoral race in April 2007.
+Abe was the first former Japanese prime minister to have been assassinated since Makoto Saitō and Korekiyo Takahashi, who were killed during the February 26 incident in 1936, the first Japanese legislator to be assassinated since Kōki Ishii was killed in 2002, and the first Japanese politician to be assassinated during an electoral campaign since Iccho Itoh, then-mayor of Nagasaki, who was shot dead during his mayoral race in April 2007.

 Relationship between Abe's family and the Unification Church

 Abe, as well as his father Shintaro Abe and his grandfather Nobusuke Kishi, had longstanding ties to the Unification Church (UC), a new religious movement known for its mass wedding ceremonies.
-Known officially as the Family Federation for World Peace and Unification (FFWPU), the movement was founded by Sun Myung Moon in South Korea in 1954 and its followers are colloquially known as "Moonies".
-Moon was a self-declared messiah and ardent anti-communist.
+Known officially as the Family Federation for World Peace and Unification (FFWPU), the movement was founded by Sun Myung Moon in South Korea in 1954.
+Followers of the UC are colloquially known as "Moonies".
+Moon, who died in 2012, was a self-declared messiah and ardent anti-communist.

-Kishi's postwar political agenda led him to work closely with Ryoichi Sasakawa, a businessman and nationalist politician during the Second World War.
+Kishi's postwar political agenda led him to work closely with Ryōichi Sasakawa, a businessman and nationalist politician during the Second World War.
 As Moon's advisor, Sasakawa helped establish the UC in Japan in 1963 and assumed the roles of both patron and president of the church's political wing, International Federation for Victory over Communism (IFVOC, 国際勝共連合), which would forge intimate ties with Japan's conservative politicians.
 In this way, Sasakawa and Kishi shielded what would become one of the most widely distrusted groups in contemporary Japan.
-Moon's organisations, including the UC and the overtly political IFVOC, were financially supported by Sasakawa and Yoshio Kodama.
+Moon's organisations, including the UC and the overtly political IFVOC, were financially supported by Sasakawa and organized crime figure Yoshio Kodama.

 When the UC still had a few thousand followers, its headquarters was located on land once owned by Kishi in Nanpeidaichō, Shibuya, Tokyo, and UC officials frequently visited the adjacent Kishi residence.
 By the early 1970s, UC members were being used by the Liberal Democratic Party (LDP) as campaign workers without compensation.
 LDP politicians were also required to visit the UC's headquarters in South Korea and receive Moon's lectures on theology, regardless of their religious views or membership.
 In return, Japanese authorities shielded the UC from legal penalties over their often fraudulent and aggressive practices.
 Subsequently, the UC gained much influence in Japan, laying the groundwork for its push into the United States and its later entrenchment.